moseswmwong/Celebrity-Identification-Neural-Network/README.md

 - Face detection pre-processing to reduce error rate
 - Include more background images as negative examples
 - De-bias to add more Celebrity images from countries all over the world
+- Port to Android based Smartphoe and Embedded Linux devices, e.g. Raspberry Pi, using Tensorflow Lite for inference
-- Port to mobile phone and embedded devices using Tensorflow Lite and Apple's Neural Engine
+- Port to Apple iPhone using Google's Tensorflow Lite or Apple's Neural Engine for inference
-- Port to nVidia Jetson TX2 Embedded Linux module for training and inference
+- Port to nVidia Jetson TX2 Embedded Linux module, for training and inference

+Please read my Quora article about AI latest development on Smartphone for more information, click [here](https://qr.ae/TUtf7A).

 # Machine Intelligence